Whistleblowing

 • reasonably believe that the information, and any allegation it contains, are substantially true; and

-• have reason to believe that the matter falls within the FRC's regulatory remit.
+• have reason to believe that the matter falls within the FRC's remit as a prescribed person.

 If you make a protected disclosure to the FRC, you will be protected from reprisal in the course of your employment in the same way as if you had made the disclosure to your employer.

 Yes, you can.
-If you raise your whistleblowing concern anonymously, we will still take it seriously and investigate it as appropriate.
+If you raise your whistleblowing concern anonymously, the FRC will still take it seriously and investigate it as appropriate.

-However, it may be more difficult for us to assess and investigate your concern effectively; and to communicate with you.
-You should also be aware that if you raise a concern anonymously it may be more difficult to qualify for protection under the Act, as it may not be possible to link you to the disclosure if and when an employment tribunal considers your case.
+However, it may be more difficult for the FRC to assess and investigate your concern effectively; and to communicate with you.
+You should also be aware that if you raise a concern anonymously it may be more difficult to qualify for protection under the Act, as it may not be possible to link you to the disclosure if an employment tribunal considers your case.

 How can I contact the FRC?